 Medical insurance is included for all travellers from the U.S. to Cuba for emergencies.
 The cost for this is included in the cost of your charter air passage and your ticket will have an Asistur Stamp on the back as proof of coverage.
 Should you encounter any medical emergency during the course of the program, local representatives will be on hand to assist in procurement of treatment; however, you will need to show your air ticket with this stamp in order to receive treatment.

-All accommodations, meals and fully guided activities and meetings/exchanges (including park and entrance fees) as noted in the itinerary (please note activities are subject to change without notice due to unforeseen circumstances); airport transfers in Miami to the hotel, regardless of day of arrival and departure; services of A&K Program Director and within Cuba, a resident, English-speaking guide; coffee/tea/soft drinks/water at included meals; local wine and beer at welcome and farewell dinners; local bottled water during sightseeing; porterage of two (2) pieces of baggage; complimentary Internet access (where available; service levels are not guaranteed); hotel taxes and service charges except the Cuba airport departure tax of CUC 25; and gratuities throughout, except to the Program Director.
+Accommodations, meals and fully guided activities and meetings/exchanges (including park and entrance fees) as noted in the itinerary (please note activities are subject to change without notice due to unforeseen circumstances); airport transfers in Miami to the hotel, regardless of day of arrival and departure; services of A&K Program Director and within Cuba, a resident, English-speaking guide; coffee/tea/soft drinks/water at included meals; local wine and beer at welcome and farewell dinners; local bottled water during sightseeing; porterage of two (2) pieces of baggage; complimentary Internet access (where available, service levels are not guaranteed); hotel taxes and service charges; and gratuities throughout, except to the Program Director.
 Subject to change without notice.

-Any airfare; meals not menitoned in the itinerary; additional expenses incurred due to a change, delay or cancellation of any flight; excess baggage charges; airport departure tax in Cuba; travel insurance; passport and visa fees; customary end-of-tour gratuities are not included for the A&K Program Director; meals, beverages and sightseeing not included; personal expenses such as communication charges and laundry; fuel surcharge may apply.
+Any airfare; meals not menitoned in the itinerary; additional expenses incurred due to a change, delay or cancellation of any flight; excess baggage charges; airport departure tax in Cuba; travel insurance; passport and visa fees; customary end-of-tour gratuities are not included for the A&K Program Director; beverages not noted as included; personal expenses such as communication charges and laundry; fuel surcharge may apply.